 - Lack of strategic coordination of multi-language releases, and

-- Lack of control over the region since the company will not own the localized material. – Adding or changing VARs or going direct in a specific geography becomes a problem since the VAR that localized the product owns it.
+- Lack of control over the region since the company will not own the localized material.
+Adding or changing VARs or going direct in a specific geography becomes a problem.
+You don’t want your VARs to own the localized product, do you?

-Yet even with the numerous disadvantages, many smaller companies with limited funds find this option attractive since it enables them to compete with other vendors on the international arena, or meet international regulations, or customer demands.
+Yet even with the numerous disadvantages, many smaller companies with limited funds find this option attractive.
+This is mainly because it enables them to compete with other vendors on the international arena.
+It also helps them meet international regulations and customer demand.

 As their international business matures in key geographies and becomes strategically important, companies opt to hold tighter controls over quality, schedules and ownership of their localized products.